TosbackCgusBridge-Bot/CGUs-versions/Cheaptickets/Privacy Policy.md

 In order to provide certain services to you, we may on occasion supplement the Personal Information you submitted to us with information from third party sources:

 *   **Address Verification:** If you Book Products or Services, we use third parties in order to verify your address information during the credit card authorization process.
 *   **Enhancement of Profile Information:** We obtain marketing data from third parties and add it to our existing user database, to better target our advertising and to provide pertinent offers for which we think you would be interested.
 To enrich our profiles of individual customers, we tie this information to the Personal Information you submitted to us.
+If you choose to link any of your social media accounts to your account, you will be given the option to log into your account using the credentials from any such social media accounts.
+When you choose to use this log-in feature, we obtain information from all of the social media accounts that you have chosen to link to your account.
+Such information may include, for example, your name, date of birth, gender, location, profile photo, interests, activities, likes, check-ins, languages, e-mail address, mailing address, telephone number, professional information, contacts or similar information.
+You may unlink any of your social media accounts from your account by modifying your account settings.
+When you do so, we will stop obtaining new information from such social media accounts.

 return to top